Lab-of-Adaptive-Immunity/mouse-cd8-scRNAseq/Readme.md

 1. Initial mapping to GRCm38 reference using Cell Ranger:
 **cellranger count --id=Target_dir --feature-ref=FeatureReference.csv --libraries=Source_libs.csv --transcriptome=GRCm38_v102 --localcores=20** (this is for processing **GEX and csp data**; *Target_dir* will store the final results, *Source_libs.csv* contains the paths, sample prefixes towards samples and data type (either 'Gene Expression' or 'Feature Barcoding').
 PBMCs from young and old mice need to be mapped separately, and GEX has 2 technical replicates, so in total there shoudl be three paths (for each of 2 GEX technical replicates and for csp). *FeatureReference.csv* defines csp barcodes.)
 2. Mapping to expanded mouse IMGT reference using Cell Ranger:
-**cellranger vdj --id=Target_VDJ_dir --reference=IMGT_Mouse --fastqs=Fastqs --sample=sample_name --localcores=20** (for processing **V(D)J files**; *Fastqs* contains fastq files and *sample_name* is prefix of files in Fastqs directory for given sample.
+**cellranger vdj --id=Target_VDJ_dir --reference=IMGT_Mouse --fastqs=Fastqs --sample=sample_name --localcores=20** (for processing **V(D)J files**; *Target_VDJ_dir* will store the final results, *Fastqs* contains fastq files and *sample_name* is prefix of files in Fastqs directory for given sample.
 Again, young and old mice samples have to be mapped separately.)
 3. The feature barcoding counts are used to establish a limit for number of csp reads that was used to split the data used in the paper from an unrelated experiment.
 These scripts are uploaded in directory *part_1_1_Identify_cells* (each for each subset).
 4. Extract reads from analyzed experiment using scripts contained in directory *part_1_2_Extract_reads*.
 This allows to account for reads with corrected cellular barcodes.
-There are two steps, preparation of .fastq and .bam (obtained by mapping) and extraction itself, which is little different for csp. **NOTE:** The available data have been already processed **up to this point**, these scripts are here merely for those interested.)
+There are two steps, preparation of .fastq and .bam (obtained by mapping) and extraction itself, which is little different for csp. **NOTE:** The available data have been already processed **up to this point**, these scripts are here merely for those interested.
 5. Re-map resulting fastqs using respective commands for GEX+csp and V(D)J. The only difference is the fastq paths, otherwise commands from (1.) and (2.) are identical.
-6. Process GEX with MixCR to extract supplementary V(D)J. Details coming soon.
+6. Process GEX with MiXCR to extract supplementary V(D)J.  **Before running script that runs MiXCR you must configure it with paths to MiXCR and 10X bamtfastq software ** (look at the beginning of *main* function).
+Also it's better to copy .bam obtained by 10X and its index to different directory, because it will create new files.
+After that, run MiXCR with command *python Mixcr_pipeline_II.py source.bam result_dir*, where source.bam is copied bam along with its index.
+Result_dir then should contain directory mixcr where two .csv files should be present, one for TRA and TRB chains each.
+Create directory VDJ_GEX in directory where you'll run next step (7.) and copy them there.
+You need to run this script for both young and old B6 mice data, so in the end VDJ_GEX directory should contain 4 files that you should rename like this:
+* * B6_Young_blood_TRA.csv
+* * B6_Young_blood_TRB.csv
+* * B6_Old_blood_TRA.csv
+* * B6_Old_blood_TRB.csv
 7. Prepare data using scripts contained in directory *part_1_3_Adjacent_sources*.
 The main script is named *part_1_3_Data_set_preparation.Rmd*, which runs everything needed. **Precision:** since filtering by limit on gene present in number of cells was done on combined data-set also containing cells from unrelated experiment, this filtering is not possible on the data without these cells.
 For this reason we provide a list of genes which have to be present in the final data.
 You can also follow the fitlering as usual; the results will be slightly different, but the final conclusion should be the same.

 **Part 2**